ronah289/DPA/README.md

 ## Description

-* A movieshop android app to list available videos and swipe view to see more details of each video using giant bomb api.
+* A movieshop android app to create account and login to view the list of available videos and swipe view to see more details of each video,add a video to user's favorites using giant bomb api.

 ### Prerequisites